mchendricks1/stelligent_mchendricks1/README.md

 Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

-[Marshall's Comment] It's useful for a project like this as it multiplatform and has plugins that support AWS. https://github.com/mitchellh/vagrant-aws
+[Marshall's Comment] Vagrant is useful for a project like this as it multiplatform and has plugins that support AWS.
+As a substitute for tools like Chef/Puppet, Ansible, etc. is worthy of discussion. https://github.com/mitchellh/vagrant-aws

 # Installation